alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## 2.2 Unacceptable Behaviour

-Examples of unacceptable behaviour by Turing Way community members at any project event or platform include:
+Examples of unacceptable behaviour by Data Safe Haven community members at any project event or platform include:

 * written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 * causing someone to fear for their safety, such as through stalking, following, or intimidation